The technical target for a bearish pennant pattern is derived by subtracting the height flag pole from the eventual breakout level at point (e).

 With bearish sentiment still rampant the next decline threatens to push the stock to fresh new lows but as the decline begins volume slows further and the bargain-hunters become more enthusiastic.
 As the stock approaches the reaction low price stabilizes and second short term bottom is established at slightly higher levels point (c).
 Buoyed by the fact the stock did not make a relative new low bargain hunters once again begin buying the stock.
 This time the stock rallies but fails to move beyond the highs established at point (b).

-high establishes the parameters of a very small symmetrical triangle pattern and becomes point (d) in the bearish pennant pattern.
+This lower high establishes the parameters of a very small symmetrical triangle pattern and becomes point (d) in the bearish pennant pattern.
 During the next 3-4 sessions the stock trades in a narrow range and volume slows dramatically before the beginning to slide toward the lows established at point (c).
 Over the next 1-2 sessions the stock moves through these lows, triggering a downside breakout (e).
 The next session several Wall Street firms make negative comments or reduce earnings estimates and a new leg lower begins.
 The stock opens lower and goes on to make significant new lows in the weeks ahead.